 Step 4: Approval process

-The Minister for Regional Development will consider the advice received from the RIDC and where appropriate, advice from other Ministers, and determine whether or not to approve the application for funding.
+The Minister for Regional Development, in consultation with relevant Ministers, will consider the advice received from the Assessment Panel and determine whether to approve the application.

-Applicants are advised of the decision relating to their application in writing.
+Applicants will be advised of the decision relating to their application in writing.
 Successful applicants will receive a letter of offer from the Minister for Regional Development.
 The letter of offer will outline the funding obligations attached to the offer of funding.

-Funding agreements must be signed by the organisation’s Chief Executive Officer (or equivalent) and will:
+Grant Agreements must be signed by the organisation’s Chief Executive Officer (or equivalent person with authority to bind the organisation) and will: